scrapesalad/skyridge/SITE-GENERATOR-README.md

 - `images/` - All images and assets from the template
 - All pages are pre-filled with your business information

+## Image Scraping (Optional)

+The generator can automatically scrape high-quality images from a website URL you provide:

+1. **Install wget** (required for image scraping):
+   - **Windows**: `choco install wget` (via Chocolatey) or download from [GNU Wget](https://www.gnu.org/software/wget/)
+   - **macOS**: `brew install wget`
+   - **Linux**: `apt-get install wget` or `yum install wget`

+2. **During site generation**, when prompted for "URL to scrape images from":
+   - Enter a URL to a website, gallery page, or media page
+   - The generator will download high-quality images (min 30KB, prioritizing largest)
+   - Images are automatically filtered to remove small thumbnails/icons
+   - Top 50 largest images are kept and used in your site

+3. **Image Quality**:
+   - Only images larger than 30KB are kept (filters out blurry thumbnails)
+   - Images are sorted by size (largest first)
+   - Small icons, logos, and thumbnails are automatically excluded
+   - Scraped images replace stock images in the main `images/` folder

+**Note**: Ensure you have rights to use the images you're scraping.
+Only scrape from sites you own or have permission to use.

 ## Customization

 After generation, you can: